orbitalquark/textadept/doc/manual/3_UserInterface.md

 ## Command Entry

-The versitile command entry functions as both a place to execute Lua commands with the internal Lua state and find text incrementally.
+The versatile command entry functions as both a place to execute Lua commands with the internal Lua state and find text incrementally.
 You can extend it to do even more if you would like.
 Like the find/replace dialog, the command entry pops in and out as you wish.